david-hoze/torah-writing/uman-rosh-hashana/taaluma/english/taaluma-2.md

 “In the aforementioned year of 5566, when he began to speak with me about the matter of the rectification of souls that he was engaged in — which is the subject of the Master of the Field, as noted — at that time he said to me: ‘Back in Zlatipolia, I came to know a bit about this.
 That was when I first began to understand something about this matter of the Master of the Field.’
 And the implication of his words was that it was then that he started to know, but the main knowing he has is now.
 And he said that Rabbi Shimon bar Yochai, z”l, had hinted a little about this in the holy Zohar. **And it's now understood that the way he knows now this matter of the Master of the Field — no Tzaddik ever knew.**”

-“Pshh... so this is a copy of _Chayei Moharan_ with the omitted passages restored...”
+“Wow... so this is a copy of _Chayei Moharan_ with the omitted passages restored...”
 Shlomo marveled.

 “Yes,” Shmuel affirmed.
 “And since a few days had passed, I remembered a pamphlet I have from Moreinu HaRav, _shlit”a_,” he said, pulling out a slim white booklet.
 “It’s got some very high-level Kabbalah, but I managed to find something that even we can grasp.”